picknscroll/picknscroll.github.io/_posts/2017-06-15-The-NBA-Evolution.md

 offensive rebounds |	49.03%
 field goal attempts	| 48.35%

-In other words, this table shows that the team with a higher true shooting percentage won 84.60% of games; the team with more assists won 72.61% of games; the team with fewer turnovers won 57.50% of games, etc.
+In other words, the team with a higher true shooting percentage won 84.60% of games; the team with more assists won 72.61% of games; the team with fewer turnovers won 57.50% of games, etc.

 ## Observations

 * Offensive efficiency (true shooting %, effective field goal %, and field goal %) is by far the most important factor for winning basketball games, which should be no surprise.
 Among these efficiency metrics, true shooting % emerges as the definitive measure.

 * Winning the offensive rebounding battle is a detriment to winning.
-My theory is that consistently crashing the offensive glass leads to an unbalanced floor, which in turn leads to easier transition opportunites for the opposing team.
-Ben Falk offers an excellent job break down of that concept <a href="https://cleaningtheglass.com/making-the-transition/">here</a>.
+I believe this is due (in part) to the fact that crashing the offensive glass leads to easier transition opportunites for the opposition.
+Ben Falk provides an excellent breakdown of that concept <a href="https://cleaningtheglass.com/making-the-transition/">here</a>.

 * Raw field goal attempts rank dead last.
 I believe this is because free throws don't count as field goal attempts, and free throws are much more efficient than the average field goal opportunity.
 It would be interesting to look at how often the team with more <i>shooting possessions</i> (which incorporate free-throw attempts) win the game.
 If I had to guess, the associated win % would be somewhere around 65%.

-* The importance of merely <i>attempting</i> more three pointers - you don't even have to make them! - is surprisingly high, even more important than  which leads us to the next section - the revolution, and the changing elements of winning basketball.
+* The importance of merely <i>attempting</i> more three pointers - you don't even have to make them! - is surprisingly high, and is even more important than total rebounds.
+This observation leads us to the next section.

 ## The Revolution